-where wij is a spatial weight that is derived from the spatial structure W, xi is the variable under study measured in region i, xj is the same variable measured in region j, and μ is the average of x.
-Following Anselin et al. (2007), statistical inference is based on a conditional permutation approach.

-3.4 Spatial autoregressive model

-In this present paper, we examine the regional growth impacts of Covid-19 pandemic by applying spatial regression framework.
+As the main analysis of this paper, we examine the regional growth impacts of COVID-19 pandemic by applying spatial regression framework.
 Basically, spatial analysis is about accounting for spillover effects derived from spatial dependence between regions.
 Spatial autoregressive models broaden the ordinary linear regression through permitting dependent variables in one area to be affected by dependent variables in neighboring areas, covariates from neighboring areas, and errors from neighboring areas.
 Anselin (1988) has firstly introduced two common models to recognize spatial dependence through spatial autoregressive models, which are Spatial Lag Model (SLM) and Spatial Error Model (SEM).
-It commonly consists of spatial lag model and the spatial error model.
-Fingleton and Lopez-Bazo ´ (2006) also confirms that spatial dependence among growth processes of sub-national level may be caused by two types of features.
+Then, Fingleton and Lopez-Bazo (2006) also confirm that spatial dependence among growth processes of sub-national level may be caused by two types of features.
 The first feature is correlated with random shocks, symbolized by spatial error models, coming from neighboring regions and another one is correlated with the growth rates of neighboring regions, symbolized by spatial lag models.
+Similarly, LeSage and Fischer (2008) also concern attention to the issue of spatial dependence in growth regressions.
+The issue may come due to pecuniary externalities from neighboring regions (captured by spatial lag) or spatial autocorrelation among regression residuals (captured by spatial errors).
+If this issue is uncovered, it will lead to inconsistent and bias estimation because correlation between spatially lagged dependent variable ends up in model generating parameter estimates smaller or larger than the true model.